How CLI Nodes Work

 nix.packages. - Define the command.
 Write the shell command in

-- Command runs. stdin, stdout, and exit code are captured.
+- Command runs. stdin receives input data. stdout, stderr, and exit code are captured.

 - Output is collected.
 The result is returned as a Record or Table.